Volvo S90 review

 The Volvo S90 is a handsome and well-equipped rival to German exec models, but is not quite as good to drive

-The real strengths of Volvo’s offering are that cruising refinement and, as is often the case with Volvo, the amount of safety kit on board.
-Indeed, the S90 also gets a decent haul of regular equipment, making it one of the better-kitted offerings in an area of the market that traditionally has long options lists.
+The real strengths of the S90 are its cruising refinement and, as is often the case with Volvo, the amount of safety kit on board.
+It also gets a decent haul of regular equipment, making the big exec one of the better-kitted offerings in an area of the market that traditionally has long options lists.

 The driving dynamics aren’t on a par with the class benchmark, though; the S90 isn’t quite as agile as the likes of the 5 Series, and it doesn’t soak up bumps as effectively as an E-Class.

-In terms of size and price, the Volvo S90 is a rival to the main German executive saloons that offers something slightly different.
-While the range is limited to Momentum, R-Design and Inscription trims, all cars are well equipped.
-But while that mid-spec R-Design version might seem sporty, all cars offer plenty of comfort at the expense of sharp handling.
+In terms of size and price, the Volvo S90 is a rival to the main German executive saloons, but offers something slightly different.
+The range is now limited to the comfort-biased Inscription and sporty R-Design trim levels, but both offer good levels of standard equipment.

-Engines are all 2.0-litres in size, with D4 and D5 diesel, T4 and T5 petrol and T8 Twin Engine plug-in hybrid versions available.
-While there are no V6 or even V8 versions, these engines offer a good spread of power, and help the S90 compete against its rivals.
-These include the BMW 5 Series, Mercedes E-Class and Audi A6, plus the Jaguar XF and Lexus ES, which offer something different from the German norm.
+Volvo previously offered the S90 with a variety of engines, comprising of the D4 and D5 diesel, T4 and T5 petrol and T8 Twin Engine plug-in hybrid versions.
+All delivered a good spread of power, and helped the S90 compete against its rivals, which include the BMW 5 Series, Mercedes E-Class and Audi A6, plus the Jaguar XF and Lexus ES, which offer something different from the German norm.

 In this review